michelleconville/drizzle-and-shade/DEPLOYMENT.md

 * First you will need to sign up to AWS which you can do [here](https://aws.amazon.com/).
 * Once you have created an account and logged in, under the All Services>Storage menu, navigate to S3
 * On the S3 page you will need to create a new bucket.
 To do this click the orange button that says 'Create Bucket'.
 * Name the bucket and select the closest region to you.
-To keep things simple it is recommended naming the bucket after your project.
+To keep things simple it is recommended naming the bucket after the project.
 * Under 'Object Ownership' select 'ACLs enabled' and leave the Object Ownership as Bucket owner preferred.
 * Uncheck the 'Block all public access' checkbox and check the warning box to acknowledge that the bucket will be made public, then click create bucket.
 * Once created, click the bucket's name and navigate to the properties tab.
 Scroll to the bottom and under 'Static website hosting' click 'edit' and change the Static website hosting option to 'enabled'.
 Copy the default values for the index and error documents and click 'save changes'.